Terms and conditions of purchase and reservation of products.

 Terms and conditions for purchases made in the ticket app

-- Travellers are responsible for having valid travel documents during the journey.
+- Travellers are responsible for having valid travel documents whilst boarding one of Kolumbus' means of transport.
 This means the following:

 - Tickets must be purchased in the app before boarding, and registered at a ticket scanner upon boarding.

 - All of Kolumbus' tickets, except the single ticket, are valid for the number of days you purchase the ticket for.
 The day your ticket expires, it expires at the same time as the moment of purchase x number of days earlier.

 - You can view the zone map here.

 - On the bus, please show the mobile ticket to the driver unless new ticket readers are installed.
 In that case, read the QR code on your ticket on these.
 On ferries, please show the ticket to the crew, and on trains, please show the ticket to the conductor.

 - Please make sure that you have enough battery on your phone at all times when travelling, so that you are able to show your ticket in the event of a ticket control.
 Your ticket can expire whilst on board, as long as you had a valid ticket upon boarding.
 Notice that your ticket needs to be valid if you want to change bus during you journey.

 - If you have bought tickets to others, you are the one responsible for the tickets.
 Therefore, the people you have bought the tickets for, must be able to show their tickets on your phone in the event of a ticket control.